 This blog was prepared by an SOT Reporter.
 SOT Reporters are SOT members who volunteer to write about sessions and events they attend during the SOT Annual Meeting and ToxExpo.
 If you are interested in participating in the SOT Reporter program in the future, please email Giuliana Macaluso.

-Editor’s Note: The recording of the SOT 58th Annual Meeting and ToxExpo Education-Career Development Session “Tips for Improving Scientific Communication with a General Audience” is available on the SOT website.
+Editor’s Note: The recording of the SOT 58th Annual Meeting and ToxExpo Education-Career Development Session “Stepping Out of the Lab: Maximizing Access and Experience for Internships in Toxicology” is available on the SOT website.